datacarpentry/image-processing/episodes/03-opencv-images.md

 [Thresholding]({{ page.root }}/07-thresholding/) episode.
 Here, though, we will look at a simple and elegant NumPy method for thresholding.
 Let us develop a program that keeps only the pixel color values in an image that have value greater than or equal to 128.
+This will keep the pixels that are brighter than half of "full brightness;" i.e., pixels that do not belong to the black background.
 We will start by reading the image and displaying it.

 ~~~
 '''